Xetera/notes/notes/american_gov/chapter5-6.md

 ### Closing Remarks
 Race relations on the decline.
 In the past whenever economy is in a downturn, racist movements start springing up and racism becomes more blatant.
 But now unemployment is very low, the economy is booming and racism is much more open now than ever before?
 Why?
 Due to Trump.
 The president sets the moral tone of the country.

-<i style="font-size: 11px">I love how we spend every class shitting on this guy lmao</i>
+*I love how we spend every class shitting on this guy lmao*

 Rise in racism especially among poor, uneducated whites and the very wealthy